enricoKoschel/sfml-minesweeper/README.md

 # sfml-minesweeper
-Graphics based Minesweeper game with SFML
+Graphics based Minesweeper game written in C++ using SFML.